Frogs, Snails and a Mouse - Vietnamese Adventures in BBQ and Beer

 A good example of all three of these traits is what happened one night in Ho Chi Minh City….

 We love Ho Chi Minh.
 We love the whirlwind chaos of scooters, its sweaty climate, its colourful markets but most of all we love its food culture.
-Nowhere else on our travels has had the sheer volume of available food every street corner, alleyway and square spills over with restaurants and vendors plying their tasty wares.
+Nowhere else on our travels has had the sheer volume of available food.
+Every street corner, alleyway and square spills over with restaurants and vendors plying their tasty wares.

 Our first stop would, although we were as yet unaware, be our last food stop of the evening.
 Our one or two small plates would become a multi-course tasting menu and our cheeky beer would become a small aluminium mountain….
 As we said before we tend to just go where the night takes us.

-Seated at our table we perused the menu, this was done with a great deal of effort and the air of Google Translate.
+Seated at our table we perused the menu, this was done with a great deal of effort and with the aid of Google Translate.
 Despite Duolingo’s best efforts, our Vietnamese was not up to scratch.
 As we were only going to have a little here and move on (we thought) we opted for snails and clams with a couple of cans of Tiger beer.
 The lovely lady who owned the place and waited the tables, flew around shouting orders into the kitchen before digging out the two beer cans from a pile of ice inside a large cool box .
 She cracked them open for us and poured them into ice filled glasses.

 A side note here: many people seem to look on with horror at the Vietnamese practice of having beer with ice and we genuinely can’t see why.
 It’s 30+ degrees at night and near 100% humidity - give us all the ice you can!

-Our clams and snails swiftly arrived along with two more cans of Tiger as our glasses of “looked gone” to her.
+Our clams and snails swiftly arrived along with two more cans of Tiger as our glasses “looked gone” to her.
 We didn’t object.
 The clams were delicious, served in a light as air ginger broth.
 The snails were similarly yummy although a good deal harder to get out.
-We were given special snail corkscrews that were meant to make the job easier but all I can say is that we are not skilled snail extractors.
+We were given special snail corkscrews that were meant to make the job easier but all we can say is that we are not skilled snail extractors.

 During our snail based struggles two more tables arrived and had taken an interest in our strife.
-A lovely older gentleman came up and, after another round of Tiger beers had materialised (I didn't even see the woman this time), orchestrated a round of traditional toasts though the restaurant.
+A lovely older gentleman came up and, after another round of Tiger beers had materialised (we didn't even see the woman this time), orchestrated a round of traditional toasts though the restaurant.

 Mot